DiniFarb/codewars_readme_stats/README.md

 ## Basic Example

-Just replace `USERNAME` in the string below by your codewars username and copy-paste it in your github profile readme
+Just replace `USERNAME` in the string below by your codewars username and copy-paste it to your github profile readme
 ```md
 ![Codewars](https://github.r2v.ch/codewars?user=USERNAME)
 ```